iml130/sola/docs/natter/index.md

+# Introduction

 <p align="center">
 <img src="img/natter_Logo_separated.svg" class="logo" width="200px" alt="natter Logo">
 </p>

-**natter** is a fully decentralized topic-based publish/subscribe framework.
+**natter** is a topic-based publish/subscribe framework for decentralized Pub-Sub by using peer-to-peer connections.
 It allows sending a message to all nodes interested in a particular topic using unicast messages between these nodes.
 ***natter*** allows implementing different algorithms to specify how every node should forward a message to other nodes.
 These algorithms are called broadcast algorithms because they broadcast the message to all nodes in the group of interested participants.